Metrics by Credited Department

 For a class taught by a single instructor who is not paid by an academic department, all teaching credit goes to the course-listing department:

-• Molecular & Cell Biology 199-455 had 2 enrollments and generated 5 student credit hours.
+Molecular and Cell Biology 199-455 had 2 enrollments and generated 5 student credit hours.

 Credited Department Example 6 (Using Rule VI and Rule II)